 Front Door Entry Steps:

 As you walk down the trailer and get to the entry door and the steps, you’ll find that Gary has upgraded his conventional entry steps to the MORryde Strut Assist StepAbove.
-The StepAbove goes to the ground, providing for a safe, secure, and stable entry and exit to and from the trailer.
-The Strut Assist makes it even easier as it makes the step feel almost “weightless.”
-You can lift and lower the step with a finger as the strut helps offset the weight.
+The StepAbove extends to the ground, providing for a safe, secure, and stable entry and exit to and from the trailer.
+Additionally, the Strut Assist makes it even easier because the steps feel almost “weightless.”
+You can lift and lower the steps with a finger as the strut helps offset the weight.

 One of the newest accessories for the StepAbove product is motion-activated step lights.
 As soon as Gary gets within 5-6’ of the steps, they light up, allowing him to safely enter the trailer when it is dusk or dark.
 The lights attach to the bottom of the step tread and are secured with a magnet to the bracket.
 This allows the battery-powered lights to be easily removed from the step and serve as a flashlight.
 You can learn some tips and how to install these Step Lights here.